ExplicITConsulting/set-outlooksignatures.com/_posts/2025-10-14-alternating-banners-and-other-images.en.md

 - Show specific banners to certain departments or locations
 - Adjust banners based on season, date, or even external data like weather or stock prices

-It’s all possible and easy to implement.
+It's all possible and easy to implement.

 1. Add all banners to your template and define an alternate text
    - Use '`$CurrentMailbox_Banner1DELETEEMPTY$`' for banner 1, '`$CurrentMailbox_Banner2DELETEEMPTY$`' for banner 2, and so on.